wangziqi2013/wangziqi2013.github.io/_posts/2021-10-08-serverless-in-the-wild.markdown

 up for every execution.
 Due to the fact that serverless functions are relatively small, these added latency can become more significant than in a conventional cloud setting where services would run for a long period of time after being invoked.
+The paper also observes that cold starts are more common during workload spikes, at which time the scheduler will try to scale up the application by starting more function instances, hence introducing more cold starts.